New Job-Role Training Path: Active Directory Penetration Tester! Learn More

 Reward: +20

-A backend that handles user-supplied input insecurely can lead to sensitive information disclosure and remote code execution.
-This module covers how to identify and exploit server-side bugs.
-This module introduces Server-Side Request Forgery (SSRF), Server-Side Template Injection (SSTI), and Server-Side Includes (SSI) injection attacks, alongside other server-side vulnerabilities.
+A backend that handles user-supplied input insecurely can lead to devastating security vulnerabilities such as sensitive information disclosure and remote code execution.
+This module covers how to identify and exploit server-side bugs, including Server-Side Request Forgery (SSRF), Server-Side Template Injection (SSTI), and Server-Side Includes (SSI) injection attacks.

 Easy